 The system of Emergency Medical Services, commonly referred to as EMS, has witnessed constant evolution, ever since its inception.
 In India, particularly, EMS earlier was more often than not, described as ‘fragmented’.
-However, a lot has changed since then, and today, the country takes pride in its EMS that has grown from strength to strength and continues to undergo exponential expansion.
-As part of its EMS, the country has also recognized the value of an EMT’s job, especially with regard to its ambulance services.
+However, a lot has changed since then, and today, the country takes pride in its EMS which has grown from strength to strength and continues to undergo exponential expansion.
+As part of its EMS, the country has also recognized the value of an Emergency Medical Technician (EMTs) job, especially with regard to its ambulance services.

 From starting off with its presence in urban India, EMS has, in no time, expanded its footprint to remote areas of the country, with a primary focus on road accidents and traumas, thereby receiving massive recognition as a crucial part of the Indian healthcare sector.

-Under EMS, 108 and 102 are popular helplines associated with its prompt and robust ambulance services across India.
+Under EMS, 108 and 102 are popular helplines associated with their prompt and robust ambulance services across India.
 The provision of EMS forms an integral part of the Indian Constitution, with consistent efforts to improve the budget allocation towards the health industry, annually.

 Furthermore, Indian EMS has successfully gone beyond borders, as several international organizations and academic institutions have been associating with its providers.
-With the EMS system witnessing exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for EMT jobs.
+With the EMS system witnessing exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for Emergency Technician jobs.

 Education, Training, and Recruitment for EMTs

 Currently, there are tens of thousands of vacancies for trained EMTs who can be employed for ambulance services under Indian EMS.
-With the increasing significance of EMS, several universities and institutes of India have incorporated recognized degree, diploma and certificate programs to educate aspiring EMTs.
+With the increasing significance of EMS, several universities and institutes in India have incorporated recognized degree, diploma and certificate programs to educate aspiring EMTs.

 Moreover, following the launch of the Ayushman Bharat scheme in September last year, a number of these healthcare academies have been focusing on inculcating a state-of-the-art curriculum with regard to their EMT programs to make students more employable.